User-Defined Literals Basics

 auto room_temp = 25.0_degC;

-auto angle = 3.14159_rad;Every number carries its unit right beside it, making the code almost self-documenting (it really is satisfying to read!)
+auto angle = 3.14159_rad;Every number is accompanied by its unit, making the code almost self-explanatory (it's truly satisfying to read!)